 Renting a Condo Vs. an Apartment in NYC

-When looking for a place to live in NYC, you will find yourself having to think long and hard about several options, such as where in the city to live, the amount of commute time to your current job, and maybe even how to rent your own apartment in NYC.
+When looking for a place to live in NYC, you will have to think long and hard about several options, such as where in the city to live, the commute time to your current job, and maybe even how to rent your apartment in NYC.

 The last thing you want to be faced with when looking for a new place to live in NYC is the confusing question of condo vs. apartment.